 Public Bond: Presenting this as a visionary project to the residents through a bond measure, allowing the community to directly invest in their future mobility.

-2. There seems to be a significant misunderstanding within our city council between effective communication and perceived opposition concerning bike infrastructure.
+This tunnel system would not only revolutionize cycling safety in our city but also set a precedent for innovative urban design, focusing on health, environmental benefits, and the overall quality of life. - There seems to be a significant misunderstanding within our city council between effective communication and perceived opposition concerning bike infrastructure.
 The reluctance from the community might not just be about the desire for smoother vehicle traffic but a deeper concern for safety and utility.
 Here’s how we can address these issues:

 Clarify Communication: It’s essential to differentiate between genuine opposition and a lack of understanding.
 We need to explain the benefits of bike infrastructure, not just as a nuisance to traffic but as a vital component of sustainable urban living.